pietercolpaert/hardf/README.md

 Currently, we only have the `pietercolpaert\hardf\Util` class available, that will help you to create and evaluate literals, IRIs, and expand prefixes.

 See the documentation at https://github.com/RubenVerborgh/N3.js#utility.
-Instead of N3Util, you will have to use `pietercolpaert\hardf::Util` instead.
+Instead of N3Util, you will have to use `pietercolpaert\hardf::Util`.